Read below / Use Links above to navigate our puppy information. We are not currently expecting any puppies until 2022.

 Before going home, they are introduced to a few basic obedience commands, started on the concept of housebreaking and crate training, introduced to game birds, puppy agility equipment, and water (weather permitting).

 Between 7-8 weeks of age, we evaluate puppies using the Avidog Puppy Evaluation Test (APET) and use this information, along with our own observations and a structural evaluation of each puppy, to match each puppy to their new family.
 And yes, we do use this to match the right puppy to ourselves!
-While we do understand it is difficult to not be able to choose your own puppy from the litter, we have found this system results in much happier puppies and puppy families.
+While we understand it is difficult to not be able to choose your own puppy from the litter, we have found this system results in much happier puppies and puppy families.
 In addition, it allows us to tailor recommendations for training that are specific to your puppy, setting you both up for success.
+Our puppies go to their new homes at 8 weeks of age.
 To learn even more about the guidelines we follow when raising our puppies, visit: http://www.Avidog.com/avidog-associate-breeder

 Health, longevity, and temperament are our highest priorities when considering a breeding.
 Though we do compete with our dogs in a variety of sports, and even show in the breed ring on a limited basis, some are surprised when we do not necessarily use the popular stud dog with all the titles in our program.
 Breeding to win is never our primary goal.
 Breeding to improve diversity and overall health, and aiming for a sound, stable dog who can excel as an active family companion, working dog, or competition dog, for many, many years, IS our goal.
 Ribbons and titles do not equate good health or temperament.
 So, while we won't deny it is FUN to win (and there are a select few dogs who do have it all!), we only consider titles as part of the equation.